-We believe that we have already benefited and expect to benefit substantially in the future from the leadership and experience of our executive officers and management team.
-Additionally, our business strategy includes successfully attracting and retaining talented employees.
+Much of our future success depends on the continued availability and service of our executive officers and qualified employees.
 The market for highly skilled employees and leaders in the restaurant industry is extremely competitive.
-Our inability to successfully recruit and retain highly-skilled and talented executive officers and other key employees, or successfully execute succession planning, could have a material adverse effect on our business and prospects and impair our growth, as we may not be able to find suitable individuals to replace such personnel on a timely basis.
-In addition, the departure of any of our executive officers or key employees could be viewed in a negative light by investors and analysts, which could cause the price of our common stock to decline.
+Our inability to successfully recruit and retain highly-skilled and talented executive officers and other key employees, as well as a qualified workforce in our restaurants, or to successfully execute succession planning for key employees, could have a material adverse effect on our business and prospects and impair our growth, as we may not be able to find suitable individuals to replace such personnel on a timely basis.
+The departure of any of our executive officers or key employees could be viewed in a negative light by investors and analysts, which could cause the price of our common stock to decline.
+We also place a large amount of importance on our culture, which we believe has been an important contributor to our success, and as we continue to grow, it may be increasingly difficult to maintain our culture.
+If we are unable to recruit, retain and motivate employees sufficiently to maintain our current business and support our projected growth, our business, financial condition, and operating results may be adversely affected.